 This post contains affiliate links.
-That simply means that if you purchase something from this page, I will get a small commission from that purchase.
+That simply means that if you purchase something from this page, I will get a small commission from that purchase (at no additional cost to you).
 This helps me continue to make great content for you!
 For more information, you can read about it here.

 Have you been considering giving watercolor a try?
 One of the hardest parts of getting started with any creative medium is knowing what materials to buy.
 Over the last few years, I have learned a lot about what supplies I love using.
 While a lot of things are trial and error based on what works for you, I wanted to share some of my favorites to help you on your journey!